 The conclusions by Joanna Rutkowska seem to be wrong given my research.
 However, there are some uncertainties here as well.
 First of all she had used an older version of VMWare and implementation details relevant for this research may have changed over time.
-Another point is that the research was mostly limited to VMWare, which is only one vendor out of the three most popular type II VMM vendors: VMWare, Microsoft, Parallels.
-So the others should be tested as well, but the results for Virtual PC 2004 SP1 show already a discrepancy to the results Joanna Rutkowska got back in 2004 with it.
+Another point is that the research was mostly limited to VMWare and Virtual PC, which are only two out of the three most popular type II VMM vendors: VMWare, Microsoft, Parallels.
+So Parallels should be tested as well.
 What can be definitely stated, though, is that Redpill is far from reliable which can be attributed to different facts:

-- It does not take into account multi-processor machines - It works only in user mode for VMWare - The criteria need to be revised (see below)
+- It does not take into account multi-processor machines - It works only in user mode for VMWare with enabled acceleration5 - The criteria need to be revised